 If you don’t make these decisions in advance and you become unable to care for yourself or make your own decisions, a court could appoint someone to manage your affairs.
 This is why having a living will is important, just as a living trust is important so a trustee can manage your assets held in the trust.

-For help making your will and trust arrangements, please call the Law Offices of Shane Smith today at (770) 487-8999 for a consultation with a Peachtree City estate-planning lawyer.
+For help making your will and trust arrangements, please call Shane Smith Law today at (770) 487-8999 for a consultation with a Peachtree City estate-planning lawyer.